Prem-ium/BingRewards/README.md

 `BROWSER` = `chrome`, `edge`, or `firefox` -- Browser you'd like to use the bot with.
 In experimental mode. `HANDLE_DRIVER` must be set to True to use.
 Defaults to `chrome`.

 `HEADLESS` = True or False-- Whether the program should run headless or not.
 Defaults to False.

+`MULTITHREADING` = 'True' or 'False'-- Whether the program should run multiple threads to run all accounts at once or not.
+Defaults to False.

 `APPRISE_ALERTS` = Notifications and Alerts.
 See .env example for more details